ventZl/cmrx/man/03_getting_started.md

 architecture not configured".
 This is because so far we did not tell the CMRX what machine it is bewing built for.

-Instead of providing microcontroller-specific ports, CMake relies on generic architecture support.
+Instead of providing microcontroller-specific ports, CMRX relies on generic architecture support.
 For ARM Cortex-M this is possible due to the CMSIS device headers available for virtually all microcontrollers.
 CMRX can run on any microcontroller whose SDK/HAL provides these headers.
-CubeMX HAL does provide these headers.
+CubeMX HAL does provide them.

 To make the job easier, the ARM architecture support package provides `FindCMSIS` CMake module.
 This module will find necessary CMSIS components and configure the kernel to use